HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 PIR Pipeline installation requires administrative rights to the target database.
 It will be helpful to have database credentials on hand before beginning this process.

-Still working from the same terminal:
+Still working from the same Command Prompt:

 `pir-setup`